RoboCup-SPL/DirectionalWhistleTester/README.md

 cmake --build .
 ```

-This results in an executable file called `DirectionalWhistleTester` in the `Build` directory.
+This results is an executable file called `DirectionalWhistleTester` in the `Build` directory.

+### Windows

-For Windows and macOS, Qt must be installed differently.
+For Windows, Qt must be installed differently.
 Otherwise, the compilation process is the same, provided that CMake is installed.

+### macOS

+Open DirectionalWhistleTester.xcodeproj using Apple's Xcode.
+Select either the scheme Debug or Release and build the application.

 ## Configuration